maunil298/movie-folder-sorting/README.md

 # movie-folder-sorting
-it sorts the list of movie folders through imdb rating and year through omdb api
+it sorts the list of movie folders as imdb rating, title and year through omdb api

 # requirements